 Ready For Meat Grown From Animal Cells?
-A Startup Plans A Pilot Plant
+A Startup Plans A Pilot Facility

 Memphis Meats, a Berkeley, Calif.-based startup, says it's one step closer to bringing cell-based meat to consumers' mouths.